SonyChan0807/DeepLearning-project2/README.md

                               test_input,  test_target,
                               nb_epochs,   learning_rate, mini_batch_size)
 ```

-During training, the script outputs the training and validation XXX at each epoch.
-To avoid clutter, we show only the output at the final epoch.

-`Insert output here`

 Once the model is trained, classification can simply be done by calling the `forward` method of the model object.